hectorcanto/docker_exercises/lesson_4/ex1.md

 Follow the same procedure as the first exercises:

-- open a fork, clone the forked repository and open a branch
+- open a fork (use the old one), clone the forked repository and open a branch
-- write the commands you used in `ex`.sh` in this folder (lesson_4)
+- write the commands you used in `ex1.sh` in this folder (lesson_4)
 - write the results you got in `ex1_solution.md`
 - open a pull request to the original repository